fuffr/fuffr-ios/Tutorial.md

 # Fuffr Tutorial

-Start developing cool apps for the Fuffr sensor case!
+Start developing cool apps for the Fuffr!
 This tutorial gets you going.

 Current release of Fuffr is targeted for iOS devices.
 Android support will follow.